Hockeypuck OpenPGP Public Keyserver

 6. License

-Copyright 2012-2015 Casey Marshall.
+Copyright 2012-2024 Casey Marshall and the Hockeypuck contributors.
 Hockeypuck is distributed under the Affero GNU Public License, version 3.

 In general, any use of Hockeypuck privately within an organization (including a company) is fine.
 Redistribution kicks in only when you publish services to other parties.